rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 No.

-Just compare the brain ability to process many things in parallel.
+Just compare our brain ability to process many things in parallel.
 Right now we are reading, listening and probably regulating our hormonal levels at the same time.

-For thinking, the brain is quiet limited, no parallelism is possible.
+For thinking, the brain limits itself, no parallelism is possible.
 Every sound must be sequenced, one after the other.
+It requires a great deal of focus, memory activation, logic and energy.

-Also, thinking requires a great deal of focus, memory accumulation and knowledge.
-It is one of the most incredible evolutionary advantages we have.
+In our modern times, with our excessive level of stimulus (media, computers, telephones),  at the end we are drained, exhausted.

-But thinking has a dark side.
-It is addictive as sugar.
+file:///Users/rm/Downloads/Belin_Fecteau_Bedard_TICS04.pdf

 http://cdn.intechopen.com/pdfs-wm/45322.pdf